The Fermionic integral on loop space and the Pfaffian line bundle: The Pfaffian and the Spin Line Bundle

 \section{The Pfaffian and the Spin Line Bundle}

-In this section, we introduce two geometric real line bundles on the loop space of an oriented Riemannian manifold $X$: The Pfaffian line bundle $\Pf$ associated to $\nabla_{\dot{\gamma}}$, and the line bundle $\mathcal{L} := \hat{\L} X \times_{\Z_2} \R$ associated to the $\Z_2$-principal bundle which is the transgression of the spin lifting gerbe on $M$ (defined in \cite{MR1405064} or \cite{MR3493404}; see also \cite{StolzTeichner}).
-We then discuss how to interpret the two expressions $q(\theta)$ and $[e^\omega \wedge \theta]_{\top}$ as elements of these line bundles.

-In his thesis \cite{MR2714004}, Prat-Waldron constructs an explicit isomorphism $\Phi$ between $\mathcal{L}$ and $\Pf$ which also preserves the natural metrics on the two.
-Since we will use a slightly different description of $\mathcal{L}$, our description of $\Phi$ differs slightly from his.
+In this section, we introduce two real line bundles on the loop space of an oriented Riemannian manifold $X$: The Pfaffian line bundle $\Pf$ associated to $\nabla_{\dot{\gamma}}$, and the line bundle $\mathcal{L} = \hat{\L} X \times_{\Z_2} \R$ \NZ{use widehat ?} associated to the $\Z_2$-principal bundle which is the transgression of the spin lifting gerbe on $X$ (defined in \cite{Murrey} or \cite{Waldorf1}; see also \cite{StolzTeichner}).
+We then construct a canonical isomorphism between these two bundles which also preserves the natural metrics on the two.
+This was previously done by Prat-Waldron in his thesis \cite{PratWaldron}.
+Since we will use a slightly different description of $\mathcal{L}$, our definition of $\Phi$ differs slightly from his.